Noncommunicable diseases - fast facts!

 • Promoting low-salt food choices in schools, hospitals, and public places

-• Reduced salt intake through mass-media campaigns
+• Reduced salt intake through mass media campaigns

-• Reduced salt intake through front-of-package labeling
+• Reduced salt intake through front-of-package labelling

 • Increased awareness about benefits of physical activity

 This Global Week for Action 2023 – the year of Bridging the care gap – we are stressing that the moment for caring is now.
-The right to health is a human right and political leaders have pledged to deliver Universal Health Coverage (UHC) by 2030, but half of all people globally still cannot access essential health services!
+The right to health is a human right and political leaders have pledged to deliver Universal Health Coverage (UHC) by 2030, but half of all people globally still cannot access even basic health services!

 find out how you can get involved in this year's campaign!